5 Best Anti-Spam Plugins for WordPress in 2026 [Tested]

 3. Antispam Bee

 Antispam Bee is the most popular free alternative to Akismet, built by a small German developer team and trusted by over 600,000 active installations on WordPress.org.
-It currently holds a 4.8-star average from 225+ reviews.
+It holds a 4.8-star average from 225+ reviews.

 4. WP Armour Honeypot Anti-Spam